 Keep in mind that prior advanced knowledge of the C++ programming language is required so if you have never done any kind of programming stuff then it is highly recommended to complete any C++ programming fundamental course online such as the Udacity C++ Nanodegree to get an idea of how things work in the world of programming.

-Also if you have limited knowledge in programming as well as in Maths then you should complete Udacity Intro to self-driving cars Nano degree program to easily understand and grasp the difficult concept in the overall program.
+Also, if you have limited knowledge in programming as well as in Math, then you should complete Udacity Intro to self-driving cars Nanodegree program to easily understand and grasp the difficult concept in the overall program.

 Syllabus of the Udacity Robotics Software Engineer Nanodegree

 Talking about the syllabus of the Udacity Robotics Software Engineer Nanodegree program, it is one of the broadest syllabus covering all the important concepts and topics required to enhance your Robotics and Automation skills.

 The entire syllabus is divided into 6 courses where each of the courses has its own importance in developing your skills, the courses have various lessons along with challenging projects to practice your learnings and implementation skills.